Study Abroad Program Overview

 See the UCEAP Program Guide

-- Two French language courses (6 UC quarter units/4 semester units each)
+- Three French language courses (6 quarter/4 semester UC units each)

 - French 56, Intermediate French I